 Last night a huge thunderstorm front with a phenomenon called a derecho swept across South Jersey.
-Where I live the strangest part of it was a strobe-light effect caused by dozens of cloud-to-cloud lightning per minutes, punctuated by lightning strikes.
+Where I live in Hammonton the strangest part of it was a strobe-light effect caused by dozens of cloud-to-cloud lightning flashes per minute, punctuated by lightning strikes.
 Further east into Atlantic County winds took down incredible amounts of trees.